ArkEcosystemArchive/docs-legacy/docs/guidebook/core/cli.md

 You can check [https://www.npmjs.com/package/@arkecosystem/core](https://www.npmjs.com/package/@arkecosystem/core) for new releases or use `ark update` to check for updates.

-## Troubleshooting

-If you are receiving a message to the effect of `ark command not found` your bash environment most likely doesn't have the yarn bin path registred.
-Execute the following command to resolve the issue.

-`echo 'export PATH=$(yarn global bin):$PATH' >> ~/.bashrc && source ~/.bashrc`

-> If you are using a shell other then the default bash, like zsh, you will need to replace `~/.bashrc` with `~/.zshrc`.

 ## Configuration

 Before you can start using Ark Core you will need to publish the configuration of the network you wish to operate on.